 Why partnering with data experts just makes sense

 I invite you to consider that outsourcing to experts is something you already do.
 You may use third-party administrators to manage claims adjustments during an event or underwriters and managing agents who specialize in writing certain regions and classes.
 So it makes sense to do this with the data you use to drive your business forward, right?
 Data, to put it simply, has no value unless you understand it.
 Over the past several years, the explosion of available data sources you can access to make decisions has been amazing.
 But the creators of that data are frustrated because few people can deploy that data effectively (or sometimes, know it even exists).
 And you are challenged by having to manually manage disparate data sources and provide relevant data meaningfully and effectively to people making decisions.
 SpatialKey was designed to help both parties—making more data available and useful so it can be interpreted and acted upon.
 I’m proud of how we’ve made that happen—and I appreciate that it could have never have happened if we hadn’t collaborated with our clients.

 That’s why I’m passionate about building an ecosystem where we’re an effective contributor and where we can be smart about how we collaborate with others.
 One of the ways we do that at SpatialKey is by partnering with data experts.
 We don’t make flood footprints or wildfire extents, so we understand the value of working with experts like JBA Risk Management, KatRisk, NOAA, USGS, and Location, Inc. (to name only a few), who do incredible work with data.
-Exchanging our skill of visualizing data with their talent of creating it helps us move technology forward for insurers.
-Without this exchange, there’s no way we’d be able to give our users the ability to visualize and interpret the data they need to make the decisions that positively impact their bottom line.
+Exchanging our skill of enabling and enriching data with their talent of creating it helps us move technology forward for insurers.
+Without this exchange, there’s no way we’d be able to give our users the ability to maximize their insights through data and analytics that lead to better decisions, and that positively impact their bottom lines.